-It says that from 1st September 2013, Head Teachers may not grant any leave of absence during term time unless there are exceptional circumstances.
+It says Head Teachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 Head Teachers should determine the number of school days a child can be away from school if the leave is granted.

-If school refuses to authorise my term time holiday request, will I receive a fine (Fixed Penalty Notice) and can I be prosecuted?
+If my child's school refuses to authorise my term time leave of absence request, will I receive a Fixed Penalty Notice and can I be prosecuted?

-Durham County Council's Fixed Penalty Notice Protocol acknowledges that regular and punctual attendance at school is both a legal requirement and essential for students to maximise their educational opportunities.
+Durham County Council's Fixed Penalty Notice Protocol acknowledges that regular and punctual attendance at school is both a legal requirement and essential for pupils to maximise their educational opportunities.

-Circumstances where a Penalty Notice might be issued include unauthorised holidays in term time, but only where the holiday absence amounts to seven days or more in any period up to a maximum twelve rolling school weeks.
-You can be prosecuted if you receive a fine and it is not paid.
+Circumstances where a Penalty Notice might be issued include unauthorised leave of absence in term time, or other parentally condoned absence where the absence amounts to seven school days or more in a minimum twelve rolling school week period.
+You can be prosecuted if you receive a fixed penalty notice and it is not paid.

 Under the Education Act 1996, parents commit an offence if they fail to ensure their child's regular school attendance.
-Taking a child out of school for a holiday without permission, and where the absence amounts to ten days or more of unauthorised absence is viewed as failing to ensure your child's regular attendance at school.
+Taking a child out of school for a leave of absence without permission, and where the absence amounts to seven school days or more of unauthorised absence in a minimum twelve week rolling term is viewed as failing to ensure your child's regular attendance at school.

 Payment of a Penalty Notice, where offered, is an alternative to prosecution.
 If unpaid, prosecution for the Education Act offence may therefore ensue.
-A fine will be issued to each person with parental responsibility for the child / children who is deemed liable for the offence / offences.
+A fixed penalty notice will be issued to each person with parental responsibility for the child / children who are deemed liable for the offence / offences.